“Cities, like cats, reveal themselves at night.” Rupert Brooke

-Although they have played an outsized role in our history, our prosperity, and our culture, cities are egregious to some, seen only as the wellsprings of anomie and depravity.
+Although they have played an outsized role in our history, our prosperity, and our culture, cities are egregious to some, seen only as the wellsprings of anomie and decadence.
 But for many others the urban landscape has been a liberation, a welcomed release from small town constrictions.
 It is the freedom to be not just casually known, but also entirely unknown, that renders the city so appealing.
-A ceaseless stream of intriguing strangers.
+Home becomes a stream of intriguing strangers.

 Of all its incarnations, this group of strangers, the city, is perhaps most alluring at night.
-Transformed by darkness, the metropolis becomes spectacular.
 Viewed from many stories up, the sparkling cityscape ignites with incandescent spectacle, deep canyons twinkling with tiny, glowing jewels.
 Across the concrete ravines light shines from scattered windows, an arcade of showcases, dwellers caught in their nightly forms.

 These silent movies pose unanswered questions.
 Take that brightly lit business suite on the tenth floor.
 A man and a woman, perhaps of middle age, talking across a table.
 The work day has ended, but they have stayed.
 Why?
 Problems with last quarter’s profits?
 An unplanned pregnancy from their brief affair?
 For the observer these questions, broadcast from afar, become a curious blend of distance and intimacy.